Eagle Scout Forms

 Can I get a replacement if I lose my Eagle Scout certificate or wallet card?

-Yes, from the National Eagle Scout Association.
-The form to request duplicate credentials is available at our website.
+Yes, from the National Supply Division.
+Here is he form to request duplicate credentials.

 What are the most common problems that delay processing an Eagle Scout rank application?